 Here are the top hacks that are known to prove useful for business owners when writing for explainer videos.

 - Evoke emotions.
-Even if you are not too skilled with language, there are still ways to make people feel about the project at least somewhat close to the way you do.
-Using jokes or the element of surprise, combining short words and long ones, showing the truth behind your words by adding statistics – these are all ways to make people feel more excited about your product or eager to solve the problem they might be struggling with.
+Even if you don’t have a lot of language skills, there are still ways to make people feel about the project at least somewhat close to the way you do.
+Using jokes or the element of surprise, combining short words and long ones, showing the truth behind your words by adding statistics – these are all ways to make people feel more excited about your product or eager to solve the problem they might be struggling with. /li>

 - Show, don’t tell.
 An unwritten rule of cinema scripts is going strong when it comes to 90 second explainer videos as well.
 When there’s a possibility of driving home a point by exploring it on screen, there’s no need to describe it via text.
 In fact, make sure that text and video complement, not substitute each other.

 - Record yourself while reading a script to know if it sounds well via a voiceover.
 Also, this way you’ll find out for how long a video lasts and if you need to shorten the script.

 - Avoid cheesy cartoon narration.
 We all remember Microsoft’s Clippy, right?
-At one time it was a trend to use cartoons as mascots, but now, however, they no longer evoke the same type of endearment as they used to.
-On the contrary, your potential clients wants to be treated seriously – for that reason, it’s better to withhold from using cheesy cartoon-ish voices and characters.
+At one time it was a trend to use cartoons as mascots.
+But now, however, they no longer evoke the same type of endearment as they used to.
+On the contrary, your potential clients want to be treated seriously.
+For that reason, it’s better to withhold from using cheesy cartoon-ish voices and characters.

 Explainer video script PDF template

 If you don’t know how to write a script for a video from scratch or you’re looking for inspiration to start a draft, take a look at this explainer video script sample.
 It has the structure laid out – all you need to do is insert the names and the details about your product.
 With this explainer video script template, you’re ready to move past the writing stage and start shooting or animating the video.